exonum/exonum-doc/src/get-started/light-client.md

 depending on the service business logic some extra custom parts may be included therein.

-Below, we will discuss the proof from the Service with Proofs which in its structure repeats the proofs from the Timestamping service plus contains some custom parts.
+Below, we will discuss the proof from the Service with Data Proofs which in its structure repeats the proofs from the Timestamping Demo service plus contains some custom parts.

 The proof itself comprises several levels and, when executed, unfolds from the highest level down to the lowest one, which is represented by the requested